Axway/amplify-central/content/en/docs/manage_product_foundry/foundry_product_management.md

     * Use the markdown editor to format and preview your article to validate the final rendering.
 The text is automatically saved.
     * Repeat these steps for all sections and articles you are adding to the product.
 Once your documentation is ready, click **Next**.

 10. For Access Rights, select the team(s) the product can be shared with.
 By default, a product is not shared and only the **Central Admin** will have access to it.
-If you shared your product with a specific team, each member of the team will be able to see your product.
+If you want your product shared with a specific team, select a team owner, and then select all the teams you want to grant "Rights" to the selected product.
+For each of the teams selected, you can choose either Edit or Read access "Rights".
+Each member of the shared team(s) selected will be able to access your product with the chosen "Rights".
+This allows you to share/enable access to a specific product without granting access to all the products owned by your current team.
 Click **Next**.
 11. (Optional step) Provide one support contact so consumers can get product help, if needed.
 Click **+ Add new contact** and enter the contact information.
 Click **Next**.
 12. Provide the Tags, Attribute, and Category details for the product.
 13. Click **Preview Product** to view the details prior to creation.
 At his point, you can click **Save** to create the product in a draft state.
 Alternatively, you can click **Save & Activate** to create a new product version release in an Active state for consumption in the Marketplace.